encodedcoderIIT/thiings-suresh/README.md

-# Thiings Icons - Website Replication
+# Thiings Suresh - Icon Collection

-A complete replication of the thiings.co website built with Next.js 15, TypeScript, and Tailwind CSS.
+A complete collection of beautiful 3D icons built with Next.js 15, TypeScript, and Tailwind CSS.
 This project provides an infinite scroll grid of icons with search and filtering capabilities, plus individual icon detail pages.

 ## 🚀 Features

-- **5,999 Icons**: Complete collection of Thiings icons with metadata
+- **7,000 Icons**: Complete collection of Thiings icons with metadata
 - **Infinite Scroll**: Performance-optimized grid with lazy loading
 - **Search & Filter**: Real-time search and category-based filtering
 - **Individual Icon Pages**: Detailed view for each icon with download functionality